enkidevs/curriculum/SQL/DQL/aggregate-queries/count-clause.md

 Using `COUNT` function[1]:

 ```
-SELECT COUNT(experience) FROM
+SELECT COUNT(experience) AS count FROM
-(SELECT experience
 FROM experience
-  LIMIT 5)
+LIMIT 5;
-AS result;

 --Result: